POSTED BY February 9, 2018 COMMENTS (90)ON

 My father retired from the Indian Army without a job in hand.
 In those days, getting a job was difficult.
 One day while he was worried, my mom said, ‘Why are you worried?
 You should not be.
 I have mine and that will be good enough till the time you do not find another one.’
 This comforted my father.
-However within 3-4 months, he got a new one.
+However, within 3-4 months, he got a new one.

-The lesson to be learnt is that, a second income is not bad.
+The lesson to be learned is that, a second income is not bad.
 It gives you a cushion.
 This is very true especially for people with non-working spouses.
 Second income, gives you some extra luxury, some extra investments, and faster financial freedom.

 Remember not to splurge the extra income that you generate, but invest a significant part of it.
-Also ensure not to overburden yourself with that ‘extra work’.
+Also, ensure not to overburden yourself with that ‘extra work’.
 It should be something that you would enjoy doing.

 Manish has already written on some nice ideas to create a second income, go read it and get some fresh ideas to work on

 The work that you do was there before you joined the organisation.
 The work will be there after you leave.
 Work will never get over.
 Therefore there is no reason to panic.
 It is not a sprint, but a marathon.
-Have a life beyond office.
+Have a life beyond the office.
 Spend some time with your GF, spouse, family or children.

 They are the ones who will support and cushion you in your bad times.
 Spend some time in a week doing charitable work, teaching the poor, helping your wife cook or taking your old parents for a walk.